mpenney99/react-speicher/readme.md

 A dead-simple state management library for React.

-Inspired by Zustand, but with an alternative API.
-It's a tiny library, with a single dependency on use-sync-external-store
+Inspired by Zustand.
+React-speicher is a tiny library, with a single dependency on use-sync-external-store.

-## Why did you create this library?

-After having used Zustand for a while, there were a few things about the API that I found annoying:

--   State and actions are combined together.
-    -   Difficult to work with in TypeScript.
-You have to type all actions in the interface for the State.
--   Need to use a custom middleware for computed/derived state

 ## API